Did you know just 25% of head coaches/managers in SWF’s national leagues are women?

 When I played football, I had female coaches.
 They encouraged me to get in to coaching as a way to develop as a player and have a longer future in the women’s game.
 When I starting playing football at 13 years old the women’s game had only been up and running officially for 10 years.
 Most teams had female coaches, who were former players or player/coaches.
 They knew for the growth of the game we needed to be involved.
 I went on my first course when I was 18 years old.

 Q2: Do you think a lack of women coaches and managers in the game is a problem?

 Q3: Girls in Scotland can now dream of becoming professional players.
-What needs to happen for them to dream about being a professional coach?
+What needs to happen for more of them to dream about being a professional coach?

-Q4: Describe your League One campaign this year.
+Q4: Describe your League One campaign this season.